ProfAishikGhosh/ProfAishikGhosh.github.io/_pages/JoinGroup.md

 ---
 **Postdoctoral Researcher Position(s)**

+The School of Physics has launched a named postdoctoral fellowship, interested candidates may apply and list synergies with this group.
 We have now filled the position opened in 2025.
 We will be seeking a highly motivated postdoctoral researcher to join our team again in the future.
 Interested candidates can find more information in the previous job posting [here](https://inspirehep.net/jobs/2962185), as future calls will likely follow similar lines.

 **Undergraduate and Master's Students**